 Time is the most precious commodity you’ll ever have.
 Once it’s gone, it’s gone.
 You cannot create more of it, and you cannot recoup what you’ve wasted.
-Schedule and Activity Management is the first step in becoming more aware of just how much time you actually have.
+Taking control of your complete family calendar is the first step in becoming more aware of just how much time you actually have.

 What You Need to Plan Your Month

-You need three tools for strategic scheduling: a handwritten planner, an online scheduler, and a wall calendar.
+You need three tools for scheduling your family calendar: a handwritten planner, shared calendar app, and a wall calendar.

-The online scheduler is for automated planning, electronic reminders and shared access.
+- The shared calendar app is for automated planning, electronic reminders and access for everyone in the family.
+My favorite free shared calendar app right now is Cozi.
 Using the Cozi Family Organizer I can set reminders tasks for Harold that he would otherwise forget.
 And we don’t have to all be on the same email platform.
 It’s a win-win!